abhixshek/knowledge-base/Docker.md

 ![[Pasted image 20230409002253.png]]

 **What is a Container, technically?**
 Its a **layer of images** where the **base image** is mostly a linux distribution, example alpine or any debian based distro.
-But it is important that the base image be small so it is mostly a linux distribution rather a windows/mac.
+But it is important that the base image be small (so that docker container as a result is small and lighweight) so it is mostly a linux distribution rather a windows/mac.
 The base image is followed by other dependency images and finally the application image at the top.
 ```
-application
+application image
+configurations 2
 dependency2
+configurations 1
 dependency1
 base image: alpine
 ```